A. The character of the God who brings judgment.

 a.
 The LORD is slow to anger and great in power, and will not at all acquit the wicked: Nahum began his prophecy by considering the character of the God who brings judgment.

 · God is jealous: How can it be said that God is jealous?
 “God’s jealousy is love in action.
-He refuses to share the human heart with any rival, not because He is selfish and wants us all for Himself, but because He knows that upon that loyalty to Him depends our very moral life… God is not jealous of us: He is jealous for us.”
+He refuses to share the human heart with any rival, not because He is selfish and wants us all for Himself, but because He knows that upon that loyalty to Him depends our very moral life.… God is not jealous of us: He is jealous for us.”
 (Redpath in Law and Liberty)

 · The LORD will take vengeance on His adversaries: Man needs to understand that he can’t fight against God and hope to prevail.
 Everyone who sets themselves against God will end up receiving His vengeance.

 · The LORD is slow to anger: God is far more patient than man.
 Though there is a time and place where He does display His anger, it doesn’t come quickly or randomly.
-“God’s sword of justice is in its scabbard: not rusted in it – it can be easily withdrawn – but held there by that hand that presses it back into its sheath, crying, ‘Sleep, O sword, sleep; for I will have mercy upon sinners, and will forgive their transgressions’” (Spurgeon).
+“God’s sword of justice is in its scabbard: not rusted in it – it can be easily withdrawn – but held there by that hand that presses it back into its sheath, crying, ‘Sleep, O sword, sleep; for I will have mercy upon sinners, and will forgive their transgressions.’”
+(Spurgeon)

-· And great in power: Knowing God’s power should make us trust in His help (because He is able to help) and to fear His judgment (knowing that He judges with power).
+· And great in power: Knowing God’s power should make us trust in His help (because He is able to help) and fear His judgment (knowing that He judges with power).

 · Will not at all acquit the wicked: God is not like an unjust judge who simply lets the guilty go out of a false sense of compassion.
 We can’t just hope that God will say, “All is forgiven” when anyone passes from this world to the next.
 Sin must be accounted for, because He will not acquit the wicked.
 Every sin will be paid for – either in hell or at the cross – but God will not acquit the wicked.
-“Never once has he pardoned an unpunished sin; not in all the years of the Most High, not in all the days of his right hand, has he once blotted out sin without punishment” (Spurgeon).
+“Never once has he pardoned an unpunished sin; not in all the years of the Most High, not in all the days of his right hand, has he once blotted out sin without punishment.”
+(Spurgeon)

 · The LORD has His way in the whirlwind and in the storm: God’s power is so great that it controls the mightiest forces known to man.
-A huge whirlwind or storm is nothing to God, because He has His way in them.
+A huge whirlwind or storm is nothing to God because He has His way in them.

 · His fury is poured out like fire: When God is resisted long enough and rejected strongly enough, eventually His judgment comes.
 He is slow to anger, but when it does come His fury is poured out like fire.
-Understanding this should make man quick to repent and wary of presuming on God’s patience.
+Understanding this should make man quick to repent and wary of presuming upon God’s patience.

 · The LORD is good, a stronghold in the day of trouble: Those who love Him and trust Him see the goodness of God and find protection in His stronghold – which is the LORD Himself.
 “Remember that it is only a day; it is not a week, nor a month, and God will not permit the devil to add an extra hour to that day; it is a ‘day of trouble.’
-There is an end to all our griefs” (Spurgeon).
+There is an end to all our griefs.”
+(Spurgeon)

 · He knows those who trust in Him: Not only does He know them in the sense of identification, but also in the sense of relationship.
 Trust implies relationship, and God knows those who trust in Him.
-“Once more, dear friends, this word ‘know’ here means loving communion… God knows us; he knows our prayers and tears, he knows our wishes, he knows that we are not what we want to be, but he knows what we do desire to be.
+“Once more, dear friends, this word ‘know’ here means loving communion.… God knows us; he knows our prayers and tears, he knows our wishes, he knows that we are not what we want to be, but he knows what we do desire to be.
 He knows our aspirations, our sighs, our groans, our secret longings, our own chastenings of spirit when we fail; he has entered into it all.
 He says, ‘Yes, dear child, I know all about you; I have been with you when you thought you were alone.
-I have read what you could not read, the secrets of your own heart that you could not decipher I have known them all, and I still know them’” (Spurgeon).
+I have read what you could not read, the secrets of your own heart that you could not decipher I have known them all, and I still know them.’”
+(Spurgeon)

 b.
 The LORD is good: It is vitally important for everyone to know this.